NCT 127: 2021: Loveholic, Sticker, and second world tour

-2022: 2 Baddies and world tour continuation
+2022: 2 Baddies, world tour continuation

 From May 22 until June 26, NCT 127 continued their world tour with 'Neo City: Japan — The Link'.
 They performed with five sold-out shows at the Tokyo Dome in Tokyo, the Vantelin Dome in Nagoya, and the Kyocera Dome in Osaka, garnering a total of 220,000 spectators.
 This marks NCT 127 as the first NCT unit to embark on a dome tour in Japan.
 They later performed at the Singapore Indoor Stadium in Singapore and at the SM Mall of Asia Arena in Manila, Philippines, earning 12,000 and 15,000 spectators, respectively.

 On September 16, NCT 127 made their comeback with their fourth studio album 2 Baddies and its title track of the same name.
 The album sold 1.5 million copies in its first week, becoming the highest-selling album by an SM Entertainment act within its week debut.
 On the Billboard 200 chart in the United States, the album sold 55,000 copies in its first week and debuted at number three, becoming the group's third album to debut within the top five and their second consecutive album to debut at number three.
 This makes NCT 127 the second K-pop act to have three albums debut in the Top 5 of the chart, following BTS.
 2 Baddies also became the group's highest-charting album in Australia's ARIA Charts, debuting at number three.
-A reissue of the album will be released in January 2023.
+The album surpassed 3.2 million sales in January 2023 following the release of its reissue titled Ay-Yo, making it NCT 127's second triple-million selling album.

-On October 6, NCT 127 held a sold-out concert at the Crypto.com Arena in Los Angeles, California, as part of the North American Leg of Neo City – The Link.
-They later performed with another sold-out show at the Prudential Center in Newark, New Jersey on October 13.
+On October 6, NCT 127 held a sold-out concert at the Crypto.com Arena in Los Angeles, as part of the North American Leg of Neo City – The Link.
+They later performed with another sold-out show at the Prudential Center in Newark, New Jersey, on October 13.
 On October 22 and 23, the group performed with a 2-day special concert at the Seoul Olympic Stadium, the largest concert stadium in South Korea.
 The show, titled Neo City: Seoul – The Link+, featured a new set list that included tracks from their fourth studio album 2 Baddies.
-NCT 127 continued touring in November and December, playing shows in Jakarta, Indonesia and Bangkok, Thailand.
+NCT 127 continued touring in Asia in November and December 2022, playing shows in Jakarta and Bangkok.